Marcus-Friis/aml-mini-project/README.md

     <img src="figs/cats_gan_loss.svg" width="350">
 </div>

+We experimented with generating dogs and stop signs as well.
+The resulting figures can be found in [figs](figs)

 While these results are not perfect, they're a good start.
 Randomness seemed to help the model generalize better, and we observed deeper models performed better than shallower models.